Kotlin/dokka/plugins/all-modules-page/README.md

 # All Modules plugin

-Thge All Modules plugin is used for documenting multi-module projects.
+The All Modules plugin is used for documenting multi-module projects.
 It creates a common table of contents for all submodules and helps resolve cross-module links and resource locations.

 You can find the All Modules plugin on